-- Subdivision Application for a six (6) lot single family residential bare-land strata subdivision at 3636 Columbia Valley Road.
-This proposal is already zoned for the proposed density but required connections to both a community water and community sewer system. - Redevelopment of 3816 Columbia Valley Road under the existing commercial zoning to develop a motel complex of approximately 30 detached cabins.
-This proposal does not require rezoning, or development permits.
-Building Permits are required.
+• Subdivision Application for a six (6) lot single family residential bare-land strata subdivision at 3636 Columbia Valley Road.
+This proposal is already zoned for the proposed density but required connections to both a community water and community sewer system.

-These projects are within the design capacity of the new North Cultus Sewer system, and connection to this system is required in order for these projects to be developed.
-This policy will not affect instream applications only new applications.
+These two projects are within the design capacity of the new North Cultus Sewer system, and connection to this system is required in order for these projects to be developed.